-Collectively, beneficial impacts to native wildlife populations from the control of nonnative invasive wildlife would accrue from ecosystem restoration projects and implementation of ORV management in the original Preserve.
+Collectively, beneficial impacts to native wildlife populations from the control of nonnative invasive wildlife would accrue from implementation of the Resource Management Plan and Land Protection Plan, ecosystem restoration projects, and implementation of ORV management in the original Preserve.
 Adverse impacts would be expected from creation of ORV trails in the Addition, future oil and gas operations, and regional growth and development projects.
-Overall, the projects discussed above would have a long-term, minor, beneficial effect of native wildlife populations from the control of nonnative invasive wildlife species in the region, due to the anticipated benefits from regional ecosystem restoration projects, which would be slightly reduced by regional growth and development.
+Overall, the projects discussed above would have a longterm, minor, beneficial effect of native wildlife populations from the control of nonnative invasive wildlife species in the region, due to the anticipated benefits from regional ecosystem restoration projects, which would be slightly reduced by regional growth and development.